montagejs/mr/test/README.md

 Verifies that a module will be executed even if it fails to load.
 The execution will throw an error.

+## multiple-versions

+Verifies that dependencies get the correct version of packages they depend on when the node_modules tree contains multiple versions of the same package.

 ## not-found

 Verifies that a module will be executed even if it fails to load.
 The